 I always enjoyed speaking with my elderly neighbor, Richard Harrington, prior to his passing at the age of 94.
-He shared many experiences from his long life as an award-winning photo-journalist.
-He was equally mesmerized by my kids and their comfort with technology at such an early age.
+He shared many experiences from his long life as an award-winning photo-journalist long before digitized smart phones.
+He was equally mesmerized by my kids and their comfort with technology at an early age.
 When Richard passed away, he was still mentally sharp and had seen a lot of change in the world.

 We've seen more change in the last decade than our grandparents saw in their lifetimes.
-Here's the thing, though: The world is changing, technology is changing, customer consumption habits are changing, and organizations are changing - but people are not.
+Here's the thing, though: The world is changing, technology is changing, customer consumption habits are changing, and organizations are changing rapidly - but people are not.
 It's because of this that in the drive for change, stress runs so high.
-Whether we're looking at the response to austerity measures in Europe or labor relations in North America, the need to change is creating challenging levels of tension.
+Whether we're looking at the response to global tech induced disruption or labor relations in North America, the need to change is creating challenging levels of tension for some.
 There's no question that it's easier to plan change than to manage people during its implementation.
 Change is necessary in a changing world, but if mismanaged, the result can be a serious decline in productivity.

-Whether you look at the rise and decline of Blockbuster Video's 9000 stores, or the challenges of Blackberry in the mobile market, the lesson is clear: Sustainable growth requires constant innovation and change.
-Here are a few things that leaders need to watch for while managing through the process...
+Whether you look at the rise and decline of Blockbuster Video's 9000 stores, the past challenges of Blackberry in the mobile space, or the current impact of Amazon on Walmart, the lesson is clear: Sustainable growth requires a culture of constant innovation and change.
+As celebrated in the annual Most Admired Corporate Cultures produced by Waterstone HC, Culture can be a Competitive Advantage.

-1) People don't change - they transition.
-That's why managers at all levels need to coach people through it, vs. managing them to do it.
+1) People don't "change" - they "transition".
+That's why managers at all levels need to coach/lead people through it with dialogue, vs. managing (telling) them to do it.
 When people experience change in the form of job/organizational change, job loss, grieving the loss of a loved one, or going through a divorce, they will inevitably go through stages of transition until they arrive at a new perspective and acceptance of the new reality.
-Change strategist Dr. William Bridges documents that transition is a 3-phase psychological process that people go through.
+In his book, Managing Transitions, change strategist Dr. William Bridges documents that transition is a 3-phase psychological process that people go through.

 2) Different Strokes...
 Not only is change a process of transition with stages, but it is a process that will be approached differently by different people.
-In a team where there are a range of behavioral styles, you will encounter a range of approaches.
+In a team where there are a range of behavioral styles (think DISC styles) , you will encounter a range of approaches.
 Managers need to understand the behavioral style needs of their Direct Reports, in order to tailor their coaching styles through transition.

-Whether it be the Yellow Pages brand navigating to a new digital value proposition, a political administration leading change, or a media provider evolving to a mobile platform culture, change is constant.
-What is certain is that organizations that end up succeeding will be those that succeed in aligning change with a culture of coaching the transformation of their people.
+Whether it be the print media or Yellow Pages brand navigating to a new digital value proposition, a political administration leading change, or a media provider evolving to a mobile platform streaming culture, change is constant.
+What is certain is that organizations that end up succeeding will be those that succeed in aligning change with a culture of coaching the transition of their talent in serving customer centric transformation .
 Coach your team to transition through the change.
-Align a coaching style that matches their respective communication style and lead a culture that helps teams get comfortable with ongoing transformation.
+Align a coaching style that matches communication styles and lead a culture that helps teams get comfortable with ongoing transformation.
 After all, Organizations don't innovate or get results - people do.

 In the Spirit of Growth,

-Stay connected and share ideas that helps others Excel.
+Stay connected and share ideas that help others Excel.